PHARMACEUTICAL AIDS

 Classification of Sweetening Agents

-- Non-Nutritive Sweetener (Artificial): Aspartame, saccharin, cyclamate, alitame
+- Non-nutritive sweeteners: Aspartame, saccharin, cyclamate, alitame.

 Uses of Sweetening Agents

-- Saccharin: Candies, drinks, toothpaste
+- Saccharin: Candies, drinks, toothpaste.

-- Aspartame: Table-top sweetener, variety of foods
+- Aspartame: Table-top sweetener and a variety of foods.

-- Lactose: Additive and filler for structure and consistency
+- Lactose: Additive and filler for structure and consistency.

 PRESERVATIVES